 San Francisco: Sun Print.
 (1853).
 1st separate issue (Baird 167; Clifford 180).
 1 sheet of lined, light blue laid paper, folded once vertically.
 Text printed p.
 4, in 3 columns, with a surrounding border of 11 wood engraved vignettes of mining-camp life, as drawn by Harrison Eastman.
 Eastman's images portray the temptations which the commandments exhort the miners to resist, such as gambling, drinking, staking false claims, stealing, fighting, lying, etc. 11-1/4" x 9-1/4".
+Now housed in an archival mylar sleeve.
 Subtle age toning to extremities.
 Fold lines, which are a bit tender & starting at the edges.
 Still, a respectable VG copy.
 Item #34042

 "Thou shalt have no other claim than one."
 "Thou shalt not go prospecting before thy claim gives out."
 "Thou shalt not steal a pick, or a shovel, or a pan, from thy fellow miner; ..."
 "Thou shalt not tell any false tales about 'good diggings in the mountains' to thy neighbor ..."
 "Thou shalt not commit unsuitable matrimony.."